Anti-Everything

 Anti-Everything is a punk band from Trinidad and Tobago.
-Anti-Everything is the only punk band in Trinidad and Tobago.
+They are the only punk band in said country.

 History

 Anti-Everything was founded in 2000 in St. Joseph, about 11 km east of the capital Port of Spain.
-At this time all members still were teenagers, and the band name was chosen due to a general attitude of denial.
-In the early 2010's singer Bryan Khan und guitarist Randy Ali moved to Europe; since then songs are mainly developed through online cooperation and recorded when temporarily all members are in Trinidad.
+At its founding, all of the members were teenagers, and the band name was chosen to express a general attitude of denial.

+In the early 2010s, singer Bryan Khan and guitarist Randy Ali moved to Europe.
+Since then, the band has primarily developed their songs through online cooperation and recorded during the temporary periods when all of the members are in Trinidad.

 In 2019, Anti-Everything was the first Trinidadian rock band to complete a European tour (through Belgium, France, Germany, the Netherlands and Spain).
-In 2022 the band completed another European tour which lead through ten countries.
+In 2022, the band completed another European tour through ten countries.

 Style

-Anti-Everything play punk rock with elements of alternative rock.
-The band names several punk bands as influential - old school (Black Flag, Minor Threat, Bad Brains) and new school (Strike Anywhere).
-In addition, the band names calypso interpreters as influential as in the past they were not afraid to broach controversial issues which were taboo in public at that time.
-References to reggae, dub, and ska can be found, and steelpan commonly used.
+Anti-Everything plays punk rock music with elements of alternative rock.
+The band names several punk bands as influential, including both old school (Black Flag, Minor Threat, Bad Brains) and new school (Strike Anywhere) artists.
+In addition, the band cites calypso interpreters as influences as, in the past, they were not afraid to broach controversial issues that were taboo in public at that time.
+Their music commonly uses steelpan and includes references to reggae, dub, and ska.

-The lyrics of Anti-Everything mainly deal with political and social conflicts, often touching their home country Trinidad and Tobago.
-A minor part of their lyrics deals with personal topics such as the search for an identity, or has a pure fun character.
+The lyrics of Anti-Everything's songs mainly address political and social conflicts, often touching their home country Trinidad and Tobago.
+At times, their lyrics also deal with personal topics such as the search for an identity or take on a pure fun character.